nightrunner91/nightvue/README.md

 ## Transitions

 NightVue provides set of most usable transition timings in web.
-They are stored in `$transition-timings` map located in [varaibles.scss](src/styles/core/varaibles.scss) file.
+They are stored in `$transition-timings` map located in [varaibles.scss](src/styles/core/varaibles.scss) file:
 ```
 $transition-timings: (
   linear:       cubic-bezier(0, 0, 1, 1),